chkpnt/MSEdge-Vagrant/README.md

 This will create the virtual machine, updates the VirtualBox guest tools and applies the provisioning.
 **This can take some time, please wait until the command is finished before using the VM.**
-Before the VM is ready, it will be rebooted and the user `IEUser` will be automatically logged on.
+When the VM is ready, it has been rebooted and the user `IEUser` is logged on automatically.

 The VM uses an account with username `IEUser` and password `Passw0rd!`.
 To access the VM, a remote desktop connection can be used as well: